geecrypt/nodejs-express-on-aws-ec2/README.md

 1. Navigate to *Pipeline* in the CodeDeploy sidebar.
 2. Configure pipeline initial settings.
 Set `name: express-app-pipeline`, and everything else as default.

-2. Add source provider as GitHub v2 since our code is on GitHub
+2. Add source provider as GitHub v2 since our code is on GitHub.

 3. Create a connection.
 Set `name: express-app-connection`.
 Click install new app then sign in with GitHub and select the express repo.

-4. Choose the express repo and branch (main)
+4. Choose the express repo and branch (main).
-5. Skip the build stage config
+5. Skip the build stage config.
 6. Add the deploy stage as CodeDeploy and select our app and deployment group.

 7. Create pipeline!

-Optional: You can review details and pipeline events by clicking on *View Events*
+Optional: You can review details and pipeline events by clicking on *View Events*.

 You should see this if succesful: